algosup/2023-2024-project-2-x86-retrogaming-team-7/Documents/Functional_Specification.md

 In Pac-Man, the payable character has hitbox with the map, the objects he can interact with, the enemies.

 #### 2.9 Enemies
+The enemies are the 4 ghosts in the game, each has a special color to discern it from the others.
+Their goal is to follow Pac-Man and catch him, and each ghost has its own pattern.

 #
 ### [Continue listing requirements...]